• Skip to primary navigation

 WARNING: Deep frying can be dangerous!
 Carefully prepare the area before you begin deep frying.
 Always make sure that whatever you are deep frying in is stable so that it won’t tip.
 Always use a tongs, a skimmer, or a deep-fry basket to add and remove chicken pieces from the hot oil.
 Chicken pieces can slip from forks or spoons and splash hot oil.

 REMEMBER!
 When you add your chicken, it will displace a lot of oil.
 If you are using a frying pan or electric skillet, it is vital that you DO NOT OVERFILL it with oil or it may or it may overflow when you add the chicken.
-(See FAQs & Expert Tips)
+(See Tricks & Tips)

 Maintain a constant temperature of 325° F when for frying chicken.